peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int offset,
         int length);

  Creates a binary float from a text string that represents a number.
-For more information, see the  `FromString(String, int, int, EContext)` FromString(String, int, int, EContext) method.  <b>Parameters:</b>
+For more information, see the  `FromString(String, int, int, EContext)`  method.  <b>Parameters:</b>

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.